Surf Coast Classic

 Surf Coast Classic is a one-day cycling race held in Australia since 2020 initially called Race Torquay.
 The race is held a few days before the Cadel Evans Great Ocean Road Race.
-It was rated as a 1.1 event on the UCI Oceania Tour, before being upgraded to 1.Pro event and moved to UCI ProSeries starting with the 2026 edition.
+The men's race was rated as a 1.1 event on the UCI Oceania Tour, before being upgraded to 1.Pro event.
 In 2024 the race was renamed as the Geelong Classic for Women and Surf Coast Classic for men.

+In 2026, the men's race and women's race moved to the UCI ProSeries and UCIWomen's ProSeries respectively.
+The 2026 races were cancelled at the last minute, owing to a high risk of bushfires.